MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 ### Can Power Automate Hosted RPA add-on be used as a Power Automate Unattended RPA add-on?

-Yes, you can use the Power Automate Hosted RPA add-on capacity in two ways: (1) for hosted machines and hosted machine groups, and (2) to run Desktop flows (RPA) in unattended mode that can be applied to a local, remote desktop, or other virtualized environment.
+Yes, you can use the Power Automate Hosted RPA add-on capacity in two ways:
+- For hosted machines and hosted machine groups
+- To run desktop flows (RPA) in unattended mode that can be applied to a local, remote desktop, or other virtualized environment

 ### When five flows are purchased as part of the per flow pack, do I have to assign them all to the same environment?